scoopex/puppet-ubuntudesktop/README.md

 # Overview

 I use this repo/code to setup my personal system.
+Puppet is executed without a server.

 This project is GNU GPLv3 (see LICENCE file).
 Contributions or forks are welcome.

 # Setup my workstation

+ * Install ubuntu
+    * activate disk encryption with LVM (not homedir-enrcyryption)
+    * select all additional software components
  * Clone repo
    ```
    sudo apt install git